 Some of the most important soil factors included soil electrical conductivity (EC), gypsum content, calcium carbonate, saturated hydraulic conductivity (Ksat), and cation exchange capacity.
-These features had moderate correlations to each other and to some other soil and weather factors (Supplementary Table S5), but there are no obvious patterns indicating the saliency scores for these features are untrustworthy.
-EC is a proxy measurement associated with watersoluble salt concentrations in the soil.
+EC is a proxy measurement associated with water-soluble salt concentrations in the soil.
 The concentration of salts in the soil can make it more or less difficult for the plant to absorb water because it changes the osmotic pressure.
-Gypsum content in the soil has been shown to be important to plant growth in many ways: it is a source of both calcium and sulfur, it aids in soil water absorption, it can improve root length density, it can improve the physical structure of soils, and the benefits of gypsum amendments can be very long lasting (Shamshuddin et al. 1991; Wallace 1994; Toma et al. 1999; Chaganti et al. 2019; Macana et al. 2020).
+Gypsum content in the soil has been shown to be important to plant growth in many ways: it is a source of both calcium and sulfur, it aids in soil water absorption, it can improve root length density, it can improve the physical structure of soils, and the benefits of gypsum amendments can be very long lasting

+(Shamshuddin et al. 1991; Wallace 1994; Toma et al. 1999; Chaganti et al. 2019; Macana et al. 2020).
 Gypsum had a high percentage of missing data across the locations.
 Moreover, its missingness may not be random (and may carry some information).
-It is possible that the model inflated gypsum's importance for predictions, particularly in the pre-trained CNN models.
-This possibility was examined by running models without gypsum, without other soil parameters with high missing data, and without soil at all (Supplementary Fig S8).
+It is possible that the model inflated gypsum's importance for predictions, particularly in the pretrained CNN models.
+This possibility was examined by running models without Gypsum, other soil parameters with high missing data, and without soil at all (Sup Fig S8).
 Removal of these factors did reduce model accuracies in some cases, but not in such a substantial way as to suggest that the CNN model was overfit based on the presence or absence of data for these factors.
 Still, a conclusion that gypsum is more important than other soil factors in the model is probably not warranted based on this and previous studies.
 Ksat is a physical property related to how quickly water is transmitted through soil pores and has long been recognized as an important factor in soil-plant water relations and crop growth modeling (Kunze et al. 1968; Castellini et al. 2021).
 Cation exchange capacity is a measure of the soil's ability to hold cations.
-It is related to the soil's ability to hold fertilizers as opposed to leaching them into the groundwater and therefore has potential impacts on plant growth, sustainability, and pollution (Kaiser et al. 2008).
+It is related to the soil's ability to hold fertilizers as opposed to leaching them into the groundwater, and therefore has potential impacts on plant growth, sustainability, and pollution (Kaiser et al. 2008).
 It is important to note that these factors were obtained from the SSURGO database and are therefore static factors that are the same across all years for a single location.
 In reality, many of these factors have the potential to vary substantially over time at any single field location.
 Because the factors were input as static across years, they also have the potential to artificially inflate our results in model scenarios where all years at the same location are held out.
 We do not see evidence of this occurring in our results, but it is a potential drawback of using static soil parameters as was done here.